Naeima/FOO-Book/README.md

 # FOO-docs
-Online documentation for Linked Data  Developers.
+Online documentation for the Forest Observatory Ontology.